RikaIljina/PortfolioProject4/README.md

 #### Logging in

-Users can use the 'Login'/'Signup' buttons on the upper navbar to create an account or log in:
+Users can use the 'Login'/'Sign up' buttons on the upper navbar to create an account or log in:

 They can sign out via the link in the dropdown with their avatar and name in the navbar:

 #### Accessibility
 !!!
+Adding labels to icons made site more jumpy, elements showing and then disappearing next time use aria-label instead of fa-tags und bootstrap tags

 #### Error pages